Toyajkumar/Toyaj_Store_Analysis_PowerBI/README.md

 ![Dashboard](Toyaj_Store_Analysis_PowerBI.jpg)

-## Contributions

-Contributions and feedback are welcome!
-If you find issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For inquiries or questions, you can reach out to Toyaj Yadav at [your.email@example.com](mailto:your.email@example.com).
+For inquiries or questions, you can reach out to Toyaj Yadav at [Trjob955@gmail.com](mailto:trjob955@gmail.com).

 ---